rajakolluru/cheniledocs.github.io/pages/codex-docs/000-codex-docs-index.md

 - Use the admin UI guide when inspecting deployed services, central registry contents, or health-check exposure from the browser.
 - Use the Chenile Gen guide when generating application code from blueprints.
 - Use the repository guides page when narrowing down where a change belongs.
+- Use the 2.1.25 release notes when adopting the auth framework, tenant MFA, or security auth sample changes.